Builder Prices

 Firstly, it's important to note that a double-storey extension is far from cheap, with the average extension costing around £60,000, with higher-end finishes for spaces that extend kitchens and bathrooms costing more around the £100,000 mark with fixtures and fittings.

-Of course, this is all dependant on the average builder prices in your area, along with the size of your home and extension.
+Of course, this is all dependent on the average builder prices in your area, along with the size of your home and extension.

-Instead of spending a lot of money on a complete extension for your home, why not consider converting your garage into a fully-fledged room in your home.
+Instead of spending a lot of money on building a complete extension, why not consider the cost of a garage conversion by transforming it into a fully-functional additional room?

-After all, it's already halfway there.
-Garage conversions are incredibly popular for a few reasons, firstly they are a whole lot cheaper than full extensions, costing around £10,000.
-They also take a lot less time, with 3-5 weeks being the typical timescale for a single garage conversion.
+Garage conversions are incredibly popular for a few reasons, firstly they are a whole lot cheaper than full extensions, costing around £10,000 for a basic refurbishment.
+Although the price can increase depending on factors such as the amount of plumbing or electrical work required.
+They also take a lot less time than building an extension, with 3-5 weeks being the typical timescale for a single garage conversion.

 Garage conversion